rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 The environment characteristics of Endorsements and Reference Values are derived from the equivalent concepts in CoRIM {{-rats-corim}}.
 CoSERV therefore borrows heavily from CoRIM, and shares some data types for its fields.
 And, like CoRIM, the CoSERV schema is defined using CDDL {{-cddl}}.
 A CoSERV query can be serialized in CBOR {{-cbor}} format.

+In addition to the CBOR-based data formats for CoSERV queries and responses, this specification also defines API bindings and behaviours for the exchange of CoSERV queries and responses.
+This is to facilitate standard interactions between CoSERV producers and consumers.
+Standard API endpoints and behaviours will encourage the growth of interoperable software tools and modules, not only for parsing and emitting CoSERV-compliant data, but also for implementing the clients and services that need to exchange such data when acting in the capacity of the relevant RATS roles.
+This will be of greater benefit to the software ecosystem than the CoSERV data format alone.
+See {{secapibindings}} for the API binding specifications.

 ## Terminology and Requirements Language